indunil-19/Smart-travel-guide-app/README.md

 npm start
 ```

+> 🌐 Open [http://localhost:3000/](http://localhost:3000) in your browser to access the landing page.
+> 🌐 Open [http://localhost:3000/travelPlan](http://localhost:3000/travelPlan) in your browser to access the travel plan web app.
-> 🌐 Open [http://localhost:3000](http://localhost:3000) in your browser to access the admin portal.
+> 🌐 Open [http://localhost:3000/admin/signin](http://localhost:3000/admin/signin) in your browser to access the admin portal.

 ---